-Size airgun pellets for best fit for your gun
+Size airgun pellets for best air rifle fit

-Sizing pellets can be a satisfying way to improve accuracy in your air rifle and you do not necessarily need specialised tools, though plenty are available.
+Sizing air rifle pellets can be a useful way to improve accuracy in your air rifle and you do not necessarily need specialised tools.
 What you are trying to achieve is a perfect pellet, whose head and skirt dimensions are symmetrical and uniform.
 They should also match the groove diameter of the barrel.

 Lead pellets are usually soft, so they can deform easily and re-uniforming each one can prove beneficial to consistent velocities and accuracy.
 So there are two benefits to sizing a pellet — matching the barrel’s internals and ensuring the bearing surfaces are uniform for a better fit.

 Use pellets that are available in different head sizes to match your rifle’s barrel.
 In this way you can try each different head size for the same style of pellet that best matches your barrel’s characteristics.
 For instance, in .177 calibre, H&N makes its Field Target Trophy (FTT) pellet, a domed-style pellet ideal for targets or hunting, in many head sizes.
 The metric size is 4.5mm and this pellet is offered in 4.50mm, 4.51mm and 4.52mm.